 The right conditions for the objects and the people

-After a Detailed Facility Study, Siemens’ improvement proposal offered the best outcomes for the customer in terms of maximizing project value and energy savings.
-Siemens experts proposed a selectively descoping solution with a comprehensive selection of efficiency improvements.
-Among others, HVAC, lighting and water efficiency upgrades were implemented.
-The proposed set of services has already achieved a reduction of greenhouse gas emissions by 35 percent and of electricity costs by 32 percent.
+After a Detailed Facility Study, Siemens’ improvement proposal oﬀered the best outcomes for the customer in terms of maximizing project value and energy savings.
+Siemens experts proposed a selectively descoping solution with a comprehensive selection of eﬃciency improvements.
+Among others, HVAC, lighting and water eﬃciency upgrades were implemented.
+As part of the project, more than 1 megawatt of solar power (2,743 solar panels) was installed across four Museum Victoria sites.
+The combined set of measures will achieve a minimum reduction of greenhouse gas emissions by 24 percent and of electricity and water costs by 25 percent.

-3,000 data points managed by the state-of-the-art building management platform Desigo CC enable centralized control over the upgraded assets in the building.
-This way, Melbourne Museum always has the right conditions for the objects and the museum’s visitors – and becomes an example of managing buildings with high visitor numbers in cities having to cope with very high temperatures.
+4,800 data points managed by the state-of-the-art building management platform Desigo CC enable centralized control over the upgraded assets.
+This way, Museums Victoria always has the right conditions for its objects and visitors – and becomes an example of managing buildings with high visitor numbers in cities having to cope with very high temperatures.

-This way, Melbourne Museum don’t just preserve the objects in their care, but the resources in the wider world, too.
+This way, Museums Victoria doesn’t just preserve the objects in its care, but the resources in the wider world, too.